joannaong/wordflow/README.md

 ```

 ### Setup Wordpress
-Setup your database table and fill in src/cms/wp-config.php.
+Setup your database table, database passoword and user.
+If you're using MAMP, its usually located at http://localhost/phpmyadmin.

+Fill in src/cms/wp-config.php with the credentials you used for the database.

 ```php
 /** The name of the database for WordPress */